Recent Publications by IM Students and Faculty

 Below are recent publications by IM students, faculty, and affiliates.
 Would you like your research showcased?
-Send your paper to email@example.com!
+Send your paper to email@example.com in time for the next edition!

 Bold Indicates ISU faculty and affiliates